rustformers/llm/README.md

 The primary entrypoint [for developers](#getting-started) is [the `llm` crate](./crates/llm), which wraps [`llm-base`](./crates/llm-base) and the [supported model](./crates/models) crates.
+[Documentation](https://docs.rs/llm) for released version is available on Docs.rs.

 For end-users, there is [a CLI application](#building-llm-cli), [`llm-cli`](./binaries/llm-cli), which provides a convenient interface for